iCliniq Logo

 Welcome to icliniq.com.

-You might be having gastritis because of Ibuprofen and resulting into maroonish stools.
-Are you having that more than once since a couple of days?
+You might be having gastritis because of Ibuprofen, resulting in maroonish stools.
+Are you having that more than once for a couple of days?
 In the case of stomach bleeding, the stools are very dark and more blackish like tar rather than maroonish.
-If you are feeling weak and looking pale, then you should visit Emergency Room as soon as possible.
-A single episode of maroonish stools could be due to other causes as well such as edible colors in food, antibiotics, etc. Currently, you can get a basic test like stool routine examination and look for occult blood in it.
-If detected, then you might need an upper GI endoscopy to determine any source of bleeding.
+If you are feeling weak and looking pale, then you should visit the Emergency Room as soon as possible.
+A single episode of maroonish stools could be due to other causes as well, such as edible colors in food, antibiotics, etc. Currently, you can get a basic test, such as a stool routine examination, and look for occult blood in it.
+If detected, then you might need an upper GI endoscopy to determine the source of bleeding.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!